 Note: Keeping the weight for too long may release too much moisture and leave the paneer dry.

-Note: If you do not have lemon juice or citric acid you can instead use yogurt as the curdling agent.
+Note: If you do not have lemon juice or citric acid you can instead use plain unflavored yogurt as the curdling agent.

-Note: For use in curry and tikka, keep the paneer plain i.e. without condiments and herbs.
+Note: For using it in curry or for tikka, do not add the condiments or herbs.